 The Bay Islands are surrounded by the second largest Barrier Reef system in the world, surpassed only by the great Barrier Reefs of Australia.
 Although generally known for its reefs, This Archipelago also possesses a unique culture and Historical heritage that should be valued and protected at all cost.

 Important Historical Dates of the Bay Islands

 On July 30, 1502, Christopher Columbus visited the Island of Guanaja, one of the Bay Islands.
-He called it “Island OF PINE” because of the abundance of pine tree that covered this mountainous paradise.
+He called it “Island OF PINE” because of the abundance of pine trees that covered this mountainous paradise.
 From 1502 until 1525, the Spanish captured the Native inhabitants (Paya) of this archipelago and forced them to work as slaves in the gold and silver mines of Cuba and Hispaniola.

-In 1527, The Bay Islands (Archipelago de las Guajas) became part of the province of Guatemala Spain’s Central America Colonies.
+In 1527, The Bay Islands (Archipelago de las Guajas) became part of the province of Guatemala, Spain’s Central America Colonies.